augensturn030217/GDEIDailyCheckinScript/README.md

 if the script return "35",it means that daily tasks have already been finished.

+# Tencent Cloud Version

+For some reasons,there is no document for it in English.
+Read Chinese document,please.

 # Security

 This script **DO NOT** save or upload your account and password,which is a open source project using MIT License.